Purple Prairie Clover

 |Direct Sowing Time||Spring, Early Summer, Fall|

-Purple Prairie Clover has it all: gorgeous purple flowers with Golden flecks, elegant foliage on multiple upright stems, great garden form, and it is easily grown in any sunny location with average to dry soils.
+The thimble shaped flowers of Purple Prairie Clover sit atop a spray of stems with delicate foliage.
+This prairie plant has great garden form and is easily grown in any sunny location with average to dry soils.
 The deep taproot supports a long-lived plant that is virtually impervious to heat and drought.
 Excellent in a variety of plantings including rock gardens, sunny perennial borders, native plant gardens or naturalized prairie areas.

-A pollinator favorite, Purple Prairie Clover is a host plant for Dogface Butterfly larvae and provides nectar to many species of butterflies, bees and other pollinating insects.
+The flowers offer a popular source of nectar for bumble bees and other pollinating insects.
+The delicate foliage is host to a few small butterfly species such as the Southern Dogface, California Dogface, and Reakirt's Blue butterflies, as well as several small moths.
 One of the most widespread of the Prairie Clovers, Dalea purpurea is a standard component in prairie restorations, but it is uncommon in areas that have been disturbed by modern development.
 Root division can be tricky as it does not like disturbance after it has become established.

 Legumes such as Prairie Clovers harbor beneficial bacteria called rhizobia.
 The plants are able to capture nitrogen from the air, and the bacteria assist in "fixing" it in the plant.
 The plants act as a natural soil fertilizer when the spent plant material is left to enrich the soil.